zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 # Analyze movie sales data

 ## Introduction
-In this lab, use Oracle analytic SQL over both structured and semi-structured data to gain a better understanding of MovieStream's sales performance.
+In this lab, use Oracle analytic SQL to gain a better understanding of customers.

-Estimated Time: 10 minutes
+Estimated Time: 5 minutes

 ### Objectives

 - Understand how to use SQL Worksheet

-- Perform time series analyses

 - Bin customers by key metrics

-- Perform deeper analytics combining data stored in Autonomous Database tables and JSON data in data lake buckets

 ### Prerequisites
 - This lab requires completion of Labs 1 and 2 in the Contents menu on the left.